Kungbib/kblab/README.md

     print(word, count, sep='\t')
 ```

-### Parallellization
+### Parallelization
-When processing large result sets parallellization can be crucial.
+When processing large result sets parallelization can be crucial.
 This can be achieved either through using the `multiprocessing` module or the `map` method on the search result and parameter `multi=True`.
-A parallellized version in the example above could look like:
+A parallelized version in the example above could look like:

 ```
 from collections import Counter